 UPDATE – Fall, 2018: A super cute little box for little swapable items has been attached to the side of the big box!

 Over to this very beautifuly painted box on Evered Ave.

-A mere couple of blocks west brings you to this stragetically place box on Kenwood near Edison.
+A mere couple of blocks west brings you to this stragetically placed box on Kenwood near Edison.

-The next one is a super sweet little swap box on Cole Avenue.
-UPDATE: March 2020 – Sadly it’s gone.
+UPDATE: March 2020 The next box on the tour was a super sweet little swap box on Cole Avenue. – Sadly it’s gone.
 It was a favourite so I’m leaving a photo up in memory of all the joy it provided.

 Just a few blocks south/west brings us to this elegantly designed box.
 It’s got a corrugated pitched roof, a clear plexiglass door sans casing, and some nicely detailed colour coordinating.

 The box on Mansfield has a bench to rest on while perusing the shelves.
 One shelf accepts exceptionally tall books.